Melvin Nash: Coaching

-Nash graduated from Gateway High School in Monroeville, Pennsylvania in 1972, and then at the Indiana University Bloomington from 1972 to 1976.
-After graduating, he retired from swimming to become a swimming coach at the University of Texas at Arlington.
-Aged 22, he was the youngest head coach of any sport in the National Collegiate Athletic Association.
-After two years, his program was discontinued, and in the summer of 1979 Nash and his wife Carol moved to the Texas A&M University.
-He stayed there until 2004, raising more than 60 national team members.
-Although he was eventually let go by the school.
+After graduating Indiana, he retired from swimming to become a swimming coach at the University of Texas at Arlington around 1977.
+At 22, he was the youngest head coach of any sport in the National Collegiate Athletic Association.
+After two years, his program was discontinued, and in the summer of 1979 Nash and his wife Carol moved to the Texas A&M University, where he began as Head Coach in 1979.
+While coaching at A & M, from 1990-95, he oversaw the design of their new $36 million dollar Natatorium and Student Recreation Center.
+He remained as Coach at A & M through 2004, having developed more than 60 national team members, leading the men to 147 wins and women's team to 81 wins.
+With a noteworthy history of wins, the Men's team had a combined record of 147-81 in dual meets. although he was eventually let go by the school.
 In 1982 and 1986 he was recognized as Southwest Conference men's coach of the year, and in 1987 as women's coach of the year.
-In 1991 he was the head coach of the national junior team.
+In 1991 he was the head coach of the U.S. national junior team.
+After leaving Texas A & M, he served as the Head Coach for North Florida Swimming Inc. As a coach, Nash may be best recognized for his skills teaching stroke technique, particularly in strokes other than freestyle.